EffectOrientedProgramming/book/Chapters/05_Failure.md

     .run
 ```

-We can add various forms of failure handling.
+We handle failure in various ways.
 One is to "catch" the failure and transform it into another Effect which can also succeed or fail.
+Note that this is a method in our Effect System, *not* the `catch` mechanism of the language.

 ```scala 3 mdoc:runzio
 import zio.*